DPT Student Life

 Cohort Leadership Structure

-As groups within the UCSF and SFSU communities, each cohort/class may be called upon to represent the program and to act as liaisons with the faculty, other organizations, and associations on both campuses.
-In addition, each cohort is expected to handle its own group needs, which can be managed through a class leadership structure.
-Leadership roles may include:
+Within the UCSF and SFSU communities, each cohort/class may be called upon to represent the program and to act as liaisons with the faculty, peers, other organizations, and associations on both campuses.

-1. Class President (or similar title): presents the group’s questions, decisions, or desires to an individual instructor or Program Director(s); appoints leads for various projects and responsibilities; meets with appropriate groups when necessary; attends faculty meetings as invited; assists administrative staff with programming as needed.
+1. Class President (or similar title)/Vice President or Co-Presidents present the cohort’s questions, decisions, or desires to instructors and/or Program Director(s); appoint leads for various projects and responsibilities; may attend faculty meetings; assist administration with programming and communication.

-Additional projects may include running fundraisers (with guidance from the GPSA) to raise money for class projects; volunteering to give tours or recruitment presentations; forming or joining group sports teams at either campus; taking on “campus or professional causes”; organizing short classes and review sessions to enhance each other’s learning; or participating in health fairs or other community and outreach activities.
+Additional projects may include but are not limited to organizing fundraisers (with guidance from the GPSA) for class projects; giving tours or recruitment presentations to prospective students; forming or joining group sports teams; taking on “campus or professional causes”; organizing short classes and review sessions to enhance peer learning; or participating in health fairs or other community and outreach activities.

 Class Officer Appointments & Qualifications